Homole Castle Ruin

 Parking available

-Ruins of a 13th-century castle, built by the Panewitz family, located on Gomoła hill (733 m a.s.l.) in the Lewińskie Foothills, Poland.
-It was a Hussite stronghold, later a hideout for robbers, and demolished in the 16th century.
+Ruins of a 13th-century castle on Gomoła hill (733 m a.s.l.) in the Lewińskie Foothills, Poland.
+Originally built by the Panewitz family, it was a Hussite stronghold and later a robber's hideout, demolished in the 16th century.
 Today, only parts of the circular tower and outer wall remain.

 📜 Historic castle ruin on Gomoła hill (733 m a.s.l.) in the Lewińskie Foothills, Poland.